pallets/flask/docs/tutorial/deploy_heroku.rst

 As of November 28, 2022, Heroku has discontinued their free dyno management services for developers to host their projects.
 Dynos are containers provided by Heroku that holds deployed applications.
-Under specific criteria, Users are allocated a finite
-amount of free dyno hours for their deployed projects every month.
 This tutorial utilizes `Gunicorn`_, a Python WSGI HTTP Server where Heroku requires dyno hours.
-Please refer to `Heroku's Free Dyno Hours`_ for more information regarding Heroku's free dyno hours.
+Please  refer to `Heroku's Low Cost Dyno`_ for more information regarding the changes Heroku's dyno management services and the current rates to utilize their deployment services.

 .. _Gunicorn: https://gunicorn.org/
-.. _Heroku's Free Dyno Hours: https://devcenter.heroku.com/articles/free-dyno-hours/
+.. _Heroku's Low Cost Dyno: https://blog.heroku.com/new-low-cost-plans/

 Requirements